Rechukka: Plot

-King Devarayalu (Mukkamala) celebrates his son Kumararayulu's birthday when Mahamantri (Sadasiva Rao) expresses his desire to couple up his daughter Lalitha Devi with the Prince but Devarayalu scorns him.
-Offended Mahamantri ploys with his henchmen Nagulu (Y. V. Raju) and seizes the King when Veeranna (Nagabhushanam) aide of the King, absconds with the prince.
-To distract the chasers' attention, he hides the prince and runs in a different direction.
-Here a snake bites Kumararayalu when he is rescued by a tribal leader Jogulu (Gaadepalli) and recognizes him but maintains secrecy.
-On the other side, Veerana, failing to find Kumararayalu returns home, explains the turbulence to his wife & daughter Nana and moves to extricate the king but he was caught.
-Years roll by, Kumararayalu grows up as Kanna (N. T. Rama Rao) in the tribal hamlet and Nana (Anjali Devi), becomes a street dancer.
-In the prison, Veeranna passes away, utilizing the situation the King escapes in the bag kept for Veeranna and takes shelter at Nana's house.
-Once, on the occasion of Lalitha Devi's (Devika) birthday, Nana entertains her when she notices Mahamantri bestowing a diamond necklace of the former queen to the princess and snatches it.
-At that point in time, Kanna lands at the fort and promises to get back the necklace.
-Kanna retrieves it from Nana, in that process, both of them fall in love.
-Thereafter, Kanna handovers it to the princess when she too starts loving him.
-Learning it, Kanna meets Lalitha and tries to explain her as a wrong deed to love him when he is captured by soldiers.
-Meanwhile, Mahamantri & Nagulu finds out that the king is alive, they even mistake Kanna as his ally and tortures him.
-Nana overhears the conversation and recognizes the person staying in her home as the king.
-On his guidance, Nana steals the royal assent Rajamudra and releases Kanna.
-Kanna delivers the royal assent to the king when a quarrel erupts between them as he left Nana alone in the fort.
-In combat, the king recognizes Kanna as his son.
-Nevertheless, Kanna takes an oath to safeguard Nana, so, he again checks into the fort but clawed.
-During that plight, the king reaches the tribal hamlet by them he surrounds the fort.
-Parallelly, Kanna plays a trick, attacks the soldiers and ceases Mahamantri.
-On the verge of death, Mahamantri kills Nagulu leaving his daughter's responsibility to the King Devarayalu.
+The film begins with King Devarayalu celebrating his son Kumararayulu's birthday when Mahamantri expresses his desire to knit his daughter Lalitha Devi with the Prince, but Devarayalu scorns him.
+Offended Mahamantri ploys with acolyte Nagulu and captured the King when Veeranna, an aide of the King, absconds with the Prince who split in between.
+Here, a snake bites Kumararayalu when a tribal leader, Jogulu, rescues him, who discerns him but is silent.
+Besides, devastated Veeranna, failing to find him, returns home, explains the turbulence to his wife & daughter Nana, and moves to extricate the King, but he too is caught.

+Years roll by, and Kumararayalu grows up as Kanna.
+Nana becomes a busker.
+In prison, Veeranna passes away.
+Utilizing it, the King flees and takes shelter at Nana unbeknownst.
+Once, on Lalitha Devi's birthday, Nana entertains her when she notices Mahamantri bestowing a diamond necklace of the former queen to the princess and snatches it.
+Then, Kanna lands at the fort, pledges to retrieve it, and triumphs when he falls for Nana.
+At this, Lalitha, too, crushes for him.
+Knowing it, Kanna tries to convince Lalitha that he has no intention when soldiers catch him.

+Meanwhile, Mahamantri & Nagulu are aware of King's existence, misconstrue Kanna as his ally, and torture him.
+Parallelly, Nana also detects the King who guides steals the royal assent, "Raja Mudra," which she does and acquits Kanna but gets nabbed.
+Being conscious of it, the King enrages Kanna when a battle erupts when he recognizes him as his son.
+Nevertheless, Kanna oaths to shield Nana, so he checks in but claws again.
+During that plight, the King reaches the tribals and surrounds the fort.
+Besides, Kanna, with a trick, ceases the baddies.
 Finally, the movie ends on a happy note with the marriage of Kanna & Nana.